mas-bandwidth/netcode/STANDARD.md

 If the client wishes to disconnect, it sends a number of redundant _connection disconnect packets_ to the server before transitioning to _disconnected_.
 This informs the server that the client has disconnected and speeds up the disconnection process.

+## Server-Side Overview

+The dedicated server should be on a publicly accessible IP address and port, without NAT.

+The server responsible for managing a set of n client slots, where each slot from [0,maxSlots-1] represents room for one connected client.
+The standard does not specify the maximum number of client slots supported by servers, so you may extend this to be any number you wish, provided your server implementation can support that many connected clients efficiently.

+The server listens on a single UDP socket bound to a specific port.
+Using this one UDP socket the server multiplexes and demultiplexes packets according to source IP address, negotiates connection requests from potential clients, assigns potential clients to slots, and detects when a connected client disconnects or times out.

+Outside the scope of this standard, dedicated servers should keep the web backend informed of their status (ready to accept new clients, stopped), how many client slots are free to join, and any additional information required for the web backend to make informed decisions about which servers to send clients to via connect tokens.

 ## Server-Side Connection Process

+The first thing the server must do is negotiate connection with potential clients.

+When doing this it follows one rule: _clients must have a valid connect token to be able to connect!_

 ...